-When the Falklands War broke out in 1982, the Prime Minister Robert Muldoon offered to send a ship to the Indian Ocean to relieve a Royal Navy ship, so it could be used in the war.
+When the Falklands War broke out in 1982, Prime Minister Robert Muldoon offered to send a ship to the Indian Ocean to relieve a Royal Navy ship, so it could be used in the war.
 Waikato was the second RNZN frigate to deploy to the Indian Ocean after Canterbury for what was known as Armilla Patrol – a naval force available to assist any British flagged merchant ships that may have been attacked by either Iran or Iraq, who were then at war with each other.
-Port visits were few and in November 1982 the ship’s company was looking forward to a few days in the Seychelles.
+Port visits were few, and in November 1982, the ship’s company was looking forward to a few days in the Seychelles.
 Lieutenant Commander Ken Mutch, the ship’s supply officer, had been sent ahead as the liaison officer.
 This coincided with an attempted coup on the island and Lieutenant Commander Mutch gained some international publicity by organising an international hotel full of guests, when the staff did not turn up for work because of the coup.
 The ship completed two deployments to the area.

 A memorable event in peace making was the ship’s participation in the peace talks between Bougainville dissidents and the Papua New Guinea Government.
 The frigates Wellington and Waikato provided transport and accommodation for the two PNG and Bougainville delegations, whilst Endeavour provided a neutral venue for the negotiations.